 Cannabis Victories in Arizona

-In Arizona, an adult-use initiative passed with 59.7 percent support after voters defeated a legalization measure in 2016.
+In Arizona, an adult-use cannabis referendum passed with 59.7 percent support after voters defeated a legalization measure in 2016.
 Proposition 207 makes possession of up to an ounce of flower, and up to five grams of cannabis concentrate legal for adults 21 and older.
 It allows adults to grow up to six plants at home in an enclosed, locked area out of public sight.

 Retail licenses will be limited to no more than one per every ten pharmacies in the state.
 The AZ Department. of Health Services will be required to promote business ownership and industry participation by people from communities most harmed by prohibition.